Stevenah/keras-training-system/README.md

 # Keras Training Script

-This repository contains a system for training and evaluating deep convolutional neural networks using Keras.
-Using JSON based confiugration files, one can easily start and reproduce sessions which will be automatically logged to disk.
-This system was produced in conjuction with a master thesis written for the University of Oslo.
+This repository contains a pipeline for training and evaluating deep convolutional neural networks usnig Keras.
+The motivation of this system stems from the large mess created when trying to keep track of multiple neural network based experiments.

 ## Prerequisites
 This system requires the following core dependencies:

-* Python 3.6+
-* Pip 9.0+
+* Python 3.6+ and Pip 9.0+
-* Tensorflow (and required drivers if using GPU)

-With the these base requirements., the remainig python dependencies can easily be installed using pip by running the following comand in the root directory of this project.
+With the these base requirements, the remainig python dependencies can easily be installed using pip by running the following comand in the root directory of this project.

 ```bash
 pip isntall -r requirements.txt
 ```

-## Usage